 Yeah.
 Family Belinda.

 He’s a passionate man, he’s changed his health.
 He’s changed the health of so many others.
-The AMA don’t like it.
-Gary, I had a discussion this morning. a dietitian said that some of the issues that the dietitians don’t talk about orthopedics you know, they don’t step over the boundaries so why did Gary stepping over theirs.
+The AMA doesn’t like it.
+Gary, I had a discussion this morning. a dietitian said that some of the issues that the dietitians don’t talk about are orthopedics you know, they don’t step over the boundaries so why did Gary step over theirs?

 And as we said to each other this morning, his basic degree is in science.
-He understands biochemistry, physiology, and it’s his bet card.
-He is the overseer, he sends someone to a physiotherapist and says what he wants done as a physio was to come back and say, Well, actually, I think this would be a great adjunct, or I think this would be better.
+He understands biochemistry and physiology, and it’s his best card.
+He is the overseer, he sends someone to a physiotherapist and says what he wants done as a physio is to come back and say, Well, actually, I think this would be a great adjunct, or I think this would be better.

 Gary would accept that and have a conversation.
-But Gary is the person that has to take responsibility for that patients care.
-And it’s very different to a dietitian coming in saying, well, this is what they need for the nutrition because they don’t understand everything else about the body like Gary does.
+But Gary is the person who has to take responsibility for that patient’s care.
+And it’s very different to a dietitian coming in saying, well, this is what they need for the nutrition because they don’t understand everything else about the body as Gary does.
 So anyway, it’s been an interesting place.

-And the fact that the DAA continue to defend, and that is to support a vegan diet, which has to be a lot of processed food, or vegetarian diet, but they call eating animal proteins and fats dangerous.
+And the fact that the DAA continue to defend, and that is to support a vegan diet, which has to be a lot of processed food or a vegetarian diet, but they call eating animal proteins and fats dangerous.
 So which we’ve evolved to eat.
 Yeah.
-And if you go to my website, you’ll see that I’ve actually uncovered a lot of vested interests, but also an ideology behind this anti meat messaging.
+And if you go to my website, you’ll see that I’ve uncovered a lot of vested interests, but also an ideology behind this anti-meat messaging.

-Well I support you and Gary Because what you’re talking is my language in that, if I wanted, if I had to go through this again, I would want somebody like you, telling me the things that I needed to know, to heal myself and being control of one part of my recovery, most important part.
+Well, I support you and Gary Because what you’re talking about is my language in that, if I wanted, if I had to go through this again, I would want somebody like you, telling me the things that I needed to know, to heal myself and being control of one part of my recovery, the most important part.

 So thank you so much for doing what you do and for continuing to do what you do for putting yourself and your family through all of that.
 Thank you, thank Gary for me for doing what he did and stepping up and copping the flag and refusing to give up.
 And for people that are watching and listening.

-And if you’re not convinced by what we’re saying, do your own research, but do that research in a way that’s non biased.
-If you want to be convinced one way or another and you’re just looking for that type of research, then you will be but if you’re going to be open and you’re going to look into how to best heal yourself.
+And if you’re not convinced by what we’re saying, do your research, but do that research in an way unbiased.
+If you want to be convinced one way or another and you’re just looking for that type of research, then you will be but if you’re going to be open you’re going to look into how to best heal yourself.

-Go down the path of checking out the low carb approach and trying it because it can’t do any harm.
-If you try a low carb approach, you might just notice something and feel different and feel better.
-And you might be able to get off of the roller coaster of the medical model, which is to keep people sick for a long period of time.
+Go down the path of checking out the low-carb approach and trying it because it can’t do any harm.
+If you try a low-carb approach, you might just notice something and feel different and feel better.
+And you might be able to get off of the roller coaster of the medical model, which is to keep people sick for a long period.
 Because the longer they are sick, the more money we can make off them when we sell pharmaceuticals.

-I think also important thing to remember is carbh addiction is very real.
+I think also an important thing to remember is carb addiction is very real.
 A lot easier for some people to give it up than others.
-So if you do start to go down the low carbohydrate thing, like we had, we started a nutrition for life business for a while had we’re employing dietitians, and some people got it straight away and other people took a long time to get it or they say fell off the bandwagon and come back.
+So if you do start to go down the low carbohydrate thing as we had, we started nutrition for life business for a while had we’re employing dietitians, and some people got it straight away and other people took a long time to get it or they say fell off the bandwagon and come back.